PHPixie/Demo-Quickstart/README.md

 }
 ```

-Now we need to create an ORMWrappers class and register it with the bundle.
+Now we need to register this wrapper with the bundle:
-This class will be used by the ORM to wrap the entities with our wrapper

 ```php
 // bundles/app/src/Project/App/ORMWrappers.php;